Co-hosts Jean Shafiroff

 Ellen and Chuck Scarborough

-, Elizabeth Shafiroff and Lindsay Spielvogen (who founded Global Strays to rescue animals from such less developed countries as Nicaragua, the Dominican Republic and Costa Rico), Marianne and Mark Epley
+, Susan Allen, Elizabeth Shafiroff and Lindsay Spielvogen (who founded Global Strays to rescue animals from such less developed countries as Nicaragua, the Dominican Republic and Costa Rico), Marianne and Mark Epley

 , SASF Executive Director Jerry Rosenthal, Bridget Fitzgerald, Greg D'Elia, Susan Kinscherf, Victor dE Souza